filecoin-project/specs/data-structures.md

 ## Address

 An address is an identifier that refers to an actor in the Filecoin state.
 All [actors](actors.md) (miner actors, the storage market actor, account actors) have an address.
 An address encodes information about:
-- the network this address belongs to
+- Network this address belongs to
-- the type of data it contains
+- Type of data the address contains
-- the data itself
+- The data itself
-- (depending on the type of address) a checksum
+- Checksum (depending on the type of address)

 For more detail about the different types of addresses and how they are structured and used, take a look at the [address spec](address.md).